magic010/React-booking-app/README.md

 ## How to Load the App

-The project uses Node.js and the Create-React-App starter.
-If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)
+The project uses the Create-React-App starter.

 ```
 git clone https://github.com/magic010/React-booking-app